brittlewis12/witness-budgets/witness-budgets-v3.md

 ### 10.4 The Path Forward

-**This framework is ready to build.**
+**This framework is ready to prototype and validate.** The instrumentation would itself be a research contribution; §6 specifies the core mechanisms.
+A complete empirical study would publish implementation details alongside the design validation.

-The conceptual work is done.
+The conceptual framework is established.
 The witness budget scale is coherent.
 The connections are validated by multiple reviewers.
 The scope is honest.
 The metrics are falsifiable.

-**What remains is engineering and empirical validation:**
+**A complete validation program would include:**
-1. Build the instrumentation (budget tracking, linters, CI integration)
+1. Building the instrumentation (budget tracking, linters, CI integration)
-2. Formalize the case studies (Banach, Arzelà-Ascoli with explicit rates)
+2. Formalizing the case studies (Banach, Arzelà-Ascoli with explicit rates)
-3. Extract and benchmark algorithms (measure performance, compare to hand-coded)
+3. Extracting and benchmarking algorithms (measuring performance, comparing to hand-coded)
-4. Measure automation differences (AI proof search on C0–C2 vs classical)
+4. Measuring automation differences (AI proof search on C0–C2 vs classical)
-5. Report results (positive or negative - either way we learn)
+5. Reporting results (positive or negative - either way we learn)

 **The opportunity:**
 Be among the first to explicitly connect transparent oversight frameworks to constructive mathematical foundations, demonstrate measurable benefits empirically, and provide tooling that makes operational content practical and trackable.